openMF/mifos-security-plugin/README.md

 ## License

 This code used to be part of the Mifos® codebase before it became [Apache Fineract®](https://fineract.apache.org).
-During that move, the Pentaho® related code had to be removed, because Pentaho®'s license prevents code using it from being part of an Apache Software Foundation® hosted project.

-The correct technical solution to resolve such conundrums is to use a plugin architecture - which is what this is.

 Note that the code and report templates in this git repo itself are [licensed to you under the Mozilla® Public License 2.0 (MPL)](https://github.com/openMF/mifos-security-plugin/blob/develop/LICENSE).